junegunn/vim-plug/README.md

 autocmd!
 User goyo.vim echom 'Goyo is now loaded!'
 ```

-`for` option is generally not needed as most plugins for specific file types
+The `for` option is generally not needed as most plugins for specific file types
-usually don't have too much code in `plugin` directory.
+usually don't have too much code in the `plugin` directory.
 You might want to
 examine the output of `vim --startuptime` before applying the option.

 ### Post-update hooks

 There are some plugins that require extra steps after installation or update.
-In that case, use `do` option to describe the task to be performed.
+In that case, use the `do` option to describe the task to be performed.

 ```vim
 Plug 'Shougo/vimproc.vim', { 'do': 'make' }